-The ‘graphical impressions’ are drawings or prints of memories generated in ink from rubber, wood, lino and other surfaces (the title and subtitle from rubber, my name from lino).
-This page looks a bit too typographic so I think I shall probably consider adding an illustration or two.
-In addition to utilising printmaking as a method of image-making I am also doing some drawing with various tools ranging from traditional metal dip pens and pencils to felt-tipped pens and brushes and a selection of inks.
+The ‘graphical impressions’ are drawings and prints of graphic memories.
+These were generated and printed in ink from rubber, wood, lino and other surfaces.
+The titles were made with rubber type and my name credit from a linocut.
+Besides printmaking as a method of image-making I also did some drawing…using traditional metal dip pens, pencils, felt-tipped pens and brushes plus a range of inks.

 ragingyoghurt says on July 10, 2011